hashicorp/design-system/website/docs/components/pagination/partials/guidelines/guidelines.md

 ![Current page at the end of Pagination](/assets/components/pagination/pagination-truncation-end.png)

-#### When to use Truncation
+#### When to use truncation

 Truncation can help to reduce the cognitive load on the user by only displaying immediately relevant pages to navigate between; those directly surrounding the current page, and the first/last page.

-While not intended to be used as a solution for a responsive layout, truncating Pagination can help to save space if there are many pages.
+While not intended to be used as a solution for a responsive layout, truncation can help to save space if there are many pages.

 #### When not to use truncation